smithWEBtek/swt-v3/db/posts/aa.md

-review React, Redux and Javascript all week add resources to music-studio app
+review React, Redux and Javascript all week

+add spinner for big fetches
+reset button: set Students, Teachers and Resources back to active: true more stuff on the site; add more artifacts visually clarify views for Student, Teacher, Lesson and related sub-sections

+settle on a pattern for dev and prod just change the 5 'service' files to point to local server if you wish otherwise you can develop local client app, while using Heroku as API

+add resources to music-studio app
   -get functional with Cloudinary API
   -get functional with Soundcloud API